• Skip to primary navigation

 Git Log Command

-Git Log Command: Distributed version control software like Git helps individuals and teams manage their source code by taking snapshots of changes and bundling them into commits and repositories.
 This allows developers to explore old configurations of code, which can be helpful for debugging or adding new features.
 Knowing when or who made a change is also beneficial.

 Git allows you to access “meta” data for each commit, including the author, references to other commits, reasons for changes, and how those changes affected the code.
-This is called logging and we’ll be talking about it today.
+This is called logging, and we’ll be talking about it today.

 Post On:GIT Log Command